mvdom/mvdom/README.md

   }

   postDisplay(data){ // will be called once the MainView div is added (next tick)
-    // display by another view in the content display(data.contentViewClass, first(this.el, 'content'), data.contentData);
+    // display by constructor function
+    display(data.contentViewClass, first(this.el, 'content'), data.contentData);
   }
 }